SquareGPS/navixy-api/docs/backend-api/resources/commons/user/settings/ui.md

 # User UI settings

+API path: `/user/settings/ui`.

 The user interface settings intended for storing settings of client applications that use the API.
 One can imagine that this works similarly to the browser cache/local storage mechanism.
 The feature is that long-term storage of these settings provided but not guaranteed - when the quota exceeded, data could be deleted.

-API path: `/user/settings/ui`

 ### read